rondinif/ita-webpack4-labs/.github/actions/my-debug-action/README.md

 # my debug action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action is for experimental purpose only
+The status of the action is "UNDER DEVELOPMENT"
+Please do not use in production.

+1. The action greets `who-to-greet` ( it's a way to test that it can recevive `input parameter` ),
-Then prints other informations for debugging purposes
+1. The action prints other informations for debugging purposes,
+1. The action use information provided by the issue comment received as an event and when possible make an automatic changes the sources of the project

 ## Inputs